LancerLab/croqtile/Documents/Documentation/macro-in-choreo.md

 // ...
 #endif
 ```
-In this way, it also make host and choreo code be controled within the same preprocess method.
+In this way, it also make host and choreo code be controlled within the same preprocess method.

 Note that, the capability of choreo preprocessor is still enhancing.
 But it is likely that we would not implement full C preprocessing support.
 Choreo would not pick up existing C features unless people find it is necessary.